todocono/XAC-PACK/README.md

-Connect 3 cables for SCL, SDA and GND from Arduino to Rpi Connect USB from Arduino to Xbox Adaptive controller Configure Rpi to run on Raspbberry Pi OS (https://www.raspberrypi.com/software/) Make sure Rpi and the wheelchair controller can see each other (use bluetoothctl, pair, trust, connect if the GUI fails) Configure Rpi to run XAC-PACK.py to run on startup (similar to https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/)
+Connect 3 cables for SCL, SDA and GND from Arduino to Rpi Connect USB from Arduino to Xbox Adaptive controller Configure Rpi to run on Raspbberry Pi OS (https://www.raspberrypi.com/software/) Configure Rpi to enable Bluetooth, and i2c
+Make sure Rpi and the wheelchair controller can see each other (use bluetoothctl, pair, trust, connect if the GUI fails) Configure Rpi to run init.py on startup (similar to https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/)

 ## Future work:
 - have a configuration page to connect to different BT devices

-- capture gestures to configure the different movements
-- embed the Rpi, Arduino and a 3.5" touch screen in a case
+## Credits
+- Omar Masaud (2020 -2021): name, architecture, and general solution (v1.0)
+- Arash Abarghooei (2022-2023): research & tests (v1.1)
+- Rodolfo Cossovich (2023): implementation (v1.2 and v1.3)